bediger4000/kalah/README.md

 ## Use

 Players declare their moves with a number.
-The usual 6 pits per play board is represented like this:
+The usual 6 pits per player board is represented like this:

            computer